hal/hal.github.io/content/development/build-run.md

 toc: true
 weight: 10
 ---
 This page explains how to build, run and debug the console.
 We recommend to use Maven and the command line.
 This will work reliably across different environments and IDEs.
+To get a better understanding of the build process, we recommend that you take a look at the [architecture]({{< relref "architecture.md" >}}) as well.

 # Build